iamtushara/Python-Learning-Reference/README.md

 ## Setup

-__Create a new conda environment named 'iocl-python-training-2' for this project:__
+__Create a new conda environment named 'iocl-python-training' for this project:__
 > conda env create --file conda.yaml

 __Activate the newly created conda environment this way:__